Whiplash Injuries Resulting from Car Accidents

 - “Victims who claim whiplash are looking for a large cash pay-off”– insurance companies love to attack the victim, but medical science has shown that soft tissue injuries are very real and can lead to long-term disability.
 In fact, accident victims who claimed severe whiplash and later died have had autopsies that revealed extensive tissue damage that never appeared on x-rays.

 Whiplash victims often are made to feel like the bad guy for seeking compensation for injuries, but this should not stop someone who is suffering from seeking medical attention and damages for the harm.
-If you suffered any type of injury in a car accident caused by someone else’s negligence, contact our attorneys today for a free case review to learn about your legal rights as well as what steps can be taken to protect those rights
+If you suffered any injury in a car accident caused by someone else’s negligence, contact our attorneys today for a free case review to learn about your legal rights as well as what steps can be taken to protect those rights